camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 Collect money
 ```

-When you have a look at Operate, then you can see that the workflow instance moved from the first service task to the next one.
+Looking at Operate, you can see that the workflow instance moved from the first service task to the next one.

-## Work with Data
+## Work with data

 Usually, a workflow is more than just tasks, there is also a data flow.
 The worker gets the data from the workflow instance to do its work and send the result back to the workflow instance.

-In Zeebe, the data is stored as key-value-pairs in form of variables.
+In Zeebe, the data is stored as key-value-pairs in the form of variables.
 Variables can be set when the workflow instance is created.
 Within the workflow, variables can be read and modified by workers.

 In our example, we want to create a workflow instance with the following variables: